rsdoiel/picking-up-nodestack/lesson-01.md

 	});
 ```

 What this is defining is an event response.
-The browser is listens for a "blur" event
+The browser emmits a "blur" event
 on the tag with the id attribute of "my-thing".
 When that event happens then a function
 is called to do some work.
 The jargon name for this type of function is a "callback".

-Now look at our previous web server.
+Now look at our first web server.
 The function inside of "http.createServer(...);"
 is a callback.
 When an http request (an event) is received the http module calls
 the function to process the request and complete the response (e.g. response.end()).

 In our next example we'll take it a step further.
 We'll associate a specifically
 requested path with a specific callback.
 This is the core idea behind what is
 popularly been called "routing".
 A route describes the specific relationship between
-a path and how to process it.
+a path and how it is to be processed.

 Looking back at our "Hi There" example our routes were "/", and everything else (i.e. "*").
 To simplify building a web server we're going to use this route idea by building on a Node